 just fill them with NA.fastq_dir: Directory containing the input fastq

-files.Merge.
-It is the updated version of fastqinfo,
+files.merge_fastq_pairs.
+It is the updated version of

-read counts are included for each file.outdir: Name of the output directory.The demo files below are included with the vtamR
+and the read counts are included for each file.outdir: Name of the output directory.The demo files below are included with the vtamR

 package, which is why we use system.file() to access them